rom-orlovich/my-trainees-management/README.md

 leads, cities, locations and app's notes.
 2. **Table paginiation** - Pagination buttons will display when the number of table's rows will be greater than 10 rows.
 3. **Filter table's rows by name** - Filter the table's rows by the name of row.
-4. **Infinte scroll autocomplete search input** - Autocomplete input which suggest a list of results from the server. \
+4. **Infinte scroll autocomplete search input** - Autocomplete input which suggests a list of results from the server. \
- When the number of possible results are greater than 10 results, the user can scroll and fetchs more results from the server.
+ When the number of possible results are greater than 10 results, the users can scroll and fetch more results from the server.

  ## Comeing soon:
  1. **Notifications system** -Displaying notifications as output of user activities.
  2. **Trainee Profile Page**- Trainee's Profile page that will display all his personal data, programs and subscription state.
  3. **Create/Read/Update/Delete** - Data of nutrition programs progress, finicanls systems, providers.
- 4. **Users System**- Trainees could login to thier profile and track thier progress. \
+ 4. **Users System**- Trainees will be able to login to thier profiles and track thier progress. \
- Other personal trainers could login and manage thier business.
+ Other personal trainers can login and manage thier businesses.
- 5. **Statistics Page** - The trainer will have an graphical overview about thier business.
+ 5. **Statistics Page** - Presonal trainers will have a graphical overview about thier businesses.